 Name Description Required -help or -h Displays the help for this operation.
-Example: -help No -target [directory name] Specifies the name of the directory to create.
-This is the directory where the new files will be copied.
+Example: -help No -os [Dos or Unix] The type of the operating system.
+Example: -os Dos Yes -sandbox Runs this command in the Amazon Mechanical Turk sandbox for testing.
+This argument takes precedence even if you specify the production web site in your mturk.properties file.
+Example:-sandbox No -scriptTemplateDir [path] The relative path to the script directory.
+Example:-scriptTemplateDir/etc/templates/hits Yes -target [directory name] Specifies the name of the directory to create.
+This determines the directory where the new files will be copied.
 This name is also used for the files that are created in this directory.
-Example: -target weathersurvey Yes -template [directory name] The name of the sample directory you are making the template from.
+Example: -target weathersurvey Yes -targetRootDir [path] The relative path to the root of the target directory.
+Example:-targetRootDir/hits Yes -template [directory name] The name of the sample directory you are making the template from.
 Example:-template image_category Yes